daviiidle/Selenium-Automation-Framework/.github/scripts/README-FAILURE-ANALYSIS.md

 1. After all shards complete, the `merge-and-report` job downloads all test results
 2. `extract-failures.sh` processes all XML files and creates `test-failures.txt`
-3. The condensed summary is uploaded as artifact `📋-test-failures-summary`
+3. The condensed summary is uploaded as artifact `test-failures-summary`
 4. First 20 failures are shown in GitHub Actions summary
 5. Full report available for download